squeaky-pl/pystacia/doc/source/image.rst

 Adjsuting contrast
 ------------------

-:meth:`tinyimg.image.Image.contrast` increases or decreases contrast of an image.
+:meth:`pystacia.image.Image.contrast` increases or decreases contrast of an image.
 Passing `0` is no change operation.
 Values towards `-1` decrease constract whilst values towards `1` increase it.